julianeon/julianeon/repo_guide.md

 _Example: click on a box to make it disappear at [count.mindwiller.com](https://count.mindwiller.com)._

-Apps with 'react' in the name were made with React, using hooks.
+Repos with 'react' in the name were made with React, using hooks.

 I host almost all my apps, once complete, on AWS.